Tiberius Sempronius Gracchus (consul 177 BC)

-Early career
+Early life and career

+Tiberius was of plebeian status and was a member of the well-connected gens Sempronia, a family of ancient Rome.
+Tiberius may be the same person as the homonymous augur who served from 204 to 174 BC; his grandfather, or possibly father, was the man of the same name who was consul in 215 and 213 BC.

 Not much is known of his early life.
-He may have been made an augur in 204 BC in place of Marcus Pomponius Matho.
+He may have been made an augur in 204 BC – though the augur may in fact be a separate homonymous individual – in place of Marcus Pomponius Matho.
 He did, however, serve in the Roman army: while serving with the Scipios in Asia, he was sent as an envoy to Philip V of Macedon to negotiate safe passage to the Hellespont.

-He may have been sent a few years later, in 185 BC to adjudicate a dispute between Macedon and its Greek neighbours to the south over disputed territory.
+He may have been sent a few years later, in 185 BC, to adjudicate a dispute between Macedon and its Greek neighbours to the south over disputed territory.

-Tiberius served as tribune of the plebs in 184 BC (or possibly in 187 BC); he is recorded as having saved Scipio Africanus from prosecution and Lucius Cornelius Scipio Asiaticus from prison by interposing his veto.
-Tiberius was no friend nor political ally to Scipio, but felt that the general's services to Rome merited his release from the threat of trial.
-Supposedly, in gratitude for this action, either Scipio or his son Publius Cornelius Scipio betrothed Scipio's youngest daughter to him.
+Tiberius served as tribune of the plebs in 184 BC (or possibly in 187 BC); he is recorded as having saved Scipio Africanus from prosecution and Lucius Cornelius Scipio Asiagenes from prison by interposing his veto.
+Accounts of the "trial of the Scipios" differ; the plurality of accounts indicate a suit was brought only against Asiagenes on charges of corruption during the Antiochene war.
+Tiberius was no friend nor political ally to the Scipios, but felt that the general's services to Rome merited his release from the threat of trial.
+Some of the ancient sources, most especially Livy and Valerius Maximus, claim that Africanus betrothed his daughter Cornelia to Gracchus in gratitude.
+Plutarch, referencing Polybius, more credibly relates that the betrothal occurred after Africanus' death, with his heirs making the match.
+The marriage itself has been variously dated; it likely took place around 181 BC, with other possibilities at 170 and 164 BC.

-However, accounts of this are mixed with similar accounts about the betrothal of the younger Tiberius Gracchus to his wife Claudia, so the facts are not certain.
-In both versions, the father hastens to make a betrothal to a Tiberius Sempronius Gracchus, without consulting the mother (his wife), to which the wife protests until she is informed that the bridegroom is Gracchus.

-Since Scipio died in 184 BC or 183 BC and retired into the country well before then, and his youngest daughter Cornelia was only 6 or 7 at his death, it is more likely that the betrothal took place after Scipio's death, or that Tiberius was betrothed circa 186 BC to an older daughter who died before the marriage could take place.
-Plutarch's Life of Scipio has been lost, along with Scipio's own memoirs, and no contemporary histories or biographies of Scipio or Tiberius exist.
+His next office was that of curule aedile in 182 BC, during which he put on such lavish games that the senate resolved a cap on their expenses to curb their costs on Rome's Italian allies and its provinces.